 This course is about mathematical tools and techniques needed to analyze algorithms rigorously.
 We will learn how to analyze the average running time of algorithms (as opposed to the worst-case running time), recurrence relations, generating functions, and asymptotic approximations.Language

-The entire course (lectures and tutorials) will be in English and in person .Requirements
+The entire course (lectures and tutorials) will be in English.Requirements

 There are soft requirements for this course: We expect students to have taken basic undergraduate courses in algorithms and programming along with the relevant math courses.Registration